Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

                do (v+! v-sum offset))
        v-sum))

-(Note: the vector functions ending in `!`, like `v+!`, follow the convention of overwriting the first argument with the result).
+(Note: the vector functions ending in `!`, like `v+!`, follow the convention of using the first argument to store the result).

 When we recompile this function...